Ravendwyr/Chinchilla/README.md

 Chinchilla Minimap has been developed by many different people over the years, including but not limited to the following:

 * Original creator and maintainer - ckknight
-* Current maintainer - EthanCentaurai
+* Current maintainer - Ravendwyr